Cody-Junier/CJW-React-Portfolio/README.md

 # CJW-React-Portfolio

 My Professional Portfolio built with React showcases my growth as a developer since starting my coding journey - which as of writing has been 5 and a half months.
 This portfolio includes a little information about myself, some of the projects I've completed, and a working contact form which sends a message directly to my personal email.
+You may visit the deployed site [here](https://cody-junier.github.io/CJW-React-Portfolio/).

 ![background for webpage](Screenshot.png)